MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/AIShell/developer/create-ollama-agent.md

 }
 ```

-Now we have the pieces we need to construc a chat service that communicates using the ollama API.
+Now we have the pieces we need to construct a chat service that communicates using the ollama API.
 A
 separate chat service class isn't required but can be helpful to abstract the calls to the API.

 Create a new file called `OllamaChatService.cs` in the same folder as the agent.
 For this example,